galaxyproject/admin-training/sessions/01-deployment-options/deployment.md

 ---
 # Deployment Best Practices

-**Use configuration management**
-- Most used amongst Galaxy admins is [Ansible](http://docs.ansible.com) ([tutorial](https://galaxyproject.github.io/dagobah-training/2018-oslo/14-ansible/ansible-introduction.html))
+- **Use configuration management.** Most used amongst Galaxy admins is [Ansible](http://docs.ansible.com) ([tutorial](https://galaxyproject.github.io/dagobah-training/2018-oslo/14-ansible/ansible-introduction.html))

-**Use configuration management** but if you don't, *record every change you make somehow.*
+-  Record every change you make somehow (maybe using configuration management? ^^).
   - Large, complex deployments grow organically
   - If you don't know what you did you can't do it again
   - "My context switching penalty is high and my process isolation is not what it used to be." - Elon Musk

 ---